 The amount of pressure enough to stall the motor of a massage gun (when pressed to the body) is known as the stall force.
 Generally, the higher the number here, the better.

 However, with most heated percussion massagers, the stall force rarely goes beyond 30lbs.
-Apart from one heated massage guns on our list, the Bob and Brad X6 Pro (which surprised us to be honest) no other gun that we’ve seen in this niche can handle anything over 30lbs.
+Apart from one heated massage gun, the Urikar Pro 2 and also the Bob and Brad X6 Pro (which surprised us to be honest) no other gun that we’ve seen in this niche can handle anything over 30lbs.

 This is how deep the massage gun punches.
 Again here, the higher the number the better.
 But with most heated massage guns the amplitude rarely goes beyond the 10-12mm mark.
-Which is okay, giving the main purpose of such devices.
+Once again our top pick defies this fact with its 12.5mm amplitude.

 Stall Force Comparison

-Conclusion: When it comes to heated percussion massagers, an entry-level 30lbs. of stall force is what you typically get.
-One exception is the latest X6 Pro from Bob and Brad, but the heating on this device is passive (read our mini review down below for details).
+Conclusion: Urikar Pro 2 smashes the competition, offering some serious stall force (although 50lbs. felt a bit exaggerated).The latest X6 Pro from Bob and Brad feels stronger, but the heating on this device is passive (read our mini review down below for details).

 But why the Trade-Offs?

 We figure there are a number of reasons;